 Where do I park if my vehicle's designated parking area is full?

-Most operators won't have a problem if you choose to park in another suitable location, but if a space becomes available you should try to move to it, to avoid being clamped.
+Most operators won't have a problem if you choose to park in another suitable location, but it would be wise to take advice from a member of staff.

 Where do caravans, motorhomes and towing vehicles park?